 Vitamin D is produced on this skin by ultraviolet light, particularly UVB rays.
-Many people rely on the sun for making enough vitamin D. However there are limitations to this approach.
-Many American adults spend very little time outdoors.
+Many people rely on the sun for making enough vitamin D. However, many American adults spend very little time outdoors.
 Vitamin D production from sunlight is lower in people with darker skin pigmentation, older people and those living further from the equator.
 Vitamin D production is limited in fall and winter, when UVB rays are less intense.
-People living in the northern half of the U.S. are unable to make any vitamin D between November and early March (Vitamin D Council 2013).
+People living in the northern half of the U.S. are unable to make any vitamin D from sunlight between November and early March (Vitamin D Council 2013).

 Experts agree that too many people in the U.S don’t get enough vitamin D in their daily lives (AMA 2009, IOM 2010, CDC 2012).
 About 8 percent of Americans have a serious vitamin D deficiency, and another 25 percent are considered “at risk” of a deficiency (CDC 2011).
 Studies have found that 70 percent of breast-fed babies were deficient in vitamin D at one month (Wagner 2010).
 At that age, such a deficiency can be particularly harmful because of vitamin D’s key role in growth and development.

 Vitamin D promotes intestinal calcium and phosphate absorption and calcium/phosphate release from bone.
-Vitamin D deficiency is associated with rickets in children and osteoporosis in adults (Papandreou 2010).
-Calcium strengthens bones but only in the presence of vitamin D. Too little of either can lead to osteoporosis, fractures and other bone problems.
+Calcium strengthens bones but only in the presence of vitamin D. Vitamin D deficiency is associated with rickets in children and osteoporosis in adults (Papandreou 2010).

 Physicians and scientists agree that sun protection is essential to prevent skin cancer and to reduce its toll on human health and health care costs (Gordon 2009).
 Strict sun protection has been shown to exacerbate vitamin D deficiency (Norval 2009, Reichrath 2009).